Want to know what it takes to secure a job in the US as an Australian? Hear directly from those who’ve done it!

 “I received lots of information from the Aussie Recruit page and a massive shout-out to Jonathan who helped me with my visa application!
 I can’t thank him and his team enough!” - Katrin

-Ashley from Sydney landed a Senior Graphic Designer role in NYC!
+Ashley from Sydney landed a Graphic Designer role in New York on an E-3 visa 🎉

 Ashley's 4 tips to landing your jobs in the US: